Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints: Results

 \section{Results}

 In this section, we evaluate our proposed framework using the KITTI driving dataset \cite{Menze2015CVPR}.
 Network architecture was implemented using the TensorFlow framework \cite{tensorflow2015-whitepaper} and models were trained on a single NVIDIA GeForce RTX 2070 Super GPU with 8GB of memory using a batch size of $4$.
-Adam optimizer \cite{kingma2014adam} was used to train the network parameters, with exponential decay rates $\beta_1 = 0.9$ and $\beta_2 = 0.99$ and learning rate $\alpha$ initially set to $0.001$ but gradually decreased throughout training to allow faster weight training in the beginning and smaller fine-tuning towards the end of the learning process.
-We used standard data augmentation techniques during training, such as random left-right mirroring of training images and perturbing the image color space (i.e., gamma, brightness, and color shifts) to artificially increase the size of the training dataset.
-At test time, inference was performed on an AMD Ryzen 7 3700X 8-Core 3.6GHz CPU, and we compare our method against the current state-of-the-art using conventional metrics (i.e., Abs Rel, Sq Rel, RMSE, RMSE log, and Accuracy for depth, and Absolute Trajectory Error (ATE) for egomotion) as per \cite{Zhao2020}.
+Adam optimizer \cite{kingma2014adam} was used to train the network parameters, with exponential decay rates $\beta_1 = 0.9$ and $\beta_2 = 0.99$ and learning rate $\alpha$ initially set to $0.001$ but gradually decreased throughout training.
+Standard data augmentation techniques were used to increase the size of the dataset during training.

+We compare our method against the current state-of-the-art using conventional metrics (i.e., Abs Rel, Sq Rel, RMSE, RMSE log, and Accuracy for depth, and Absolute Trajectory Error (ATE) for egomotion) as per \cite{Zhao2020}.
+Table~I provides a quantitative overview of how our work fits in current literature, and Fig.~\ref{fig4} accompanies this table with a visual, qualitative comparison.
+Tables~II~and~III evaluate odometry and camera intrinsics estimation performance, and Fig.~\ref{fig5} shows a comparison of trajectory on the KITTI Odometry dataset.
+We additionally evaluate our framework's run-time performance to show the benefits of our reduced network size and overhead while maintaining comparable performance with current methods which can be seen in Fig.~\ref{fig6}.